slappforge/nodejs-lambda-debugger/README.md

 slp-debug-client -f=MyFunction -k=abcd=efgh-1234-5678 -x=abc123def456ghi789
 ```

-#### Configuring Up IDE Debugger
+#### Configuring the IDE Debugger

 Configuring steps for the IDE debugger varies based on the IDE in use.
-This toolkit is currently tested with Jetbrains
+This toolkit has been currently tested with
-IntelliJ IDEA and Jetbrains WebStorm IDEs.
-It might work with other IDEs that generally support NodeJS remote debugging.
+Jetbrains IntelliJ IDEA and Jetbrains WebStorm IDEs.
+It might work with other IDEs that generally support NodeJS remote
+debugging.

 **IntelliJ IDEA / WebStorm**